 - With aging, the kidneys have a reduced ability to concentrate urine and retain water during water deprivation.

-There are some staggering statistics, compiled from The Department of Health, The Hydration for Health Initiative, The Adult & Geriatric Institute, European Review of Aging and Physical Activity, and the Department on Aging, about dehydration in seniors.
+There are some staggering statistics, compiled from The Adult & Geriatric Institute, The Department on Aging, The Department of Health, The European Review of Aging and Physical Activity and The Hydration for Health Initiative, about dehydration in seniors.

 - Dehydration has been associated with increased mortality rates among older adults